General agreement – General payment service agreement, conditions of which are applied to the Merchant.

 ICCO – International VISA and/or MasterCard credit card organizations.

 1. The service of collection of payments via the Internet provides the Merchant with the possibility to collect payments from Buyers using Cards indicated in the System.

 2. When using this service, all conditions of the General agreement, Supplement “Collection of Payments from Buyers via the Internet”, additional conditions laid down in this Supplement and ICCO rules are applied to the Merchant.
 The Merchant confirms that s/he has learned the present conditions and commits to comply with them.
 In case of discrepancies between the Agreement, its Supplements and ICCO rules, ICCO rules shall apply.
 Terms in the present Supplement are used in the meaning indicated in the General agreement.

-3. In order to use this service, the Merchant shall submit Paysera his/her Project, data on the headquarters of his/her activity, name(-s) used in the activity and other documents required by Paysera in the System.
+3. In order to use this service, the Merchant shall submit Paysera their Project, data on the headquarters of their activity, name(-s) used in the activity and other documents required by Paysera in the System.
 The service is provided only after the Merchant submits all documents and information requested by Paysera.